EmilHvitfeldt/smltar/docs/06_ml_regression.md

 <p class="caption">(\#fig:scotusvip)Some words or bigrams increase a Supreme Court opinion's probability of being written later (more recently) while some increase its probability of being written earlier</p>
 </div>

-The tokens (unigrams or bigrams) that contribute in the positive direction, like “court said” and “constitutionally,” are associated with higher, later years; those that contribute in the negative direction, like “ought” and “the judges,” are associated with lower, earlier years for these Supreme Court opinions.
+The tokens (unigrams or bigrams) that contribute in the positive direction, like "court said" and "constitutionally," are associated with higher, later years; those that contribute in the negative direction, like "ought" and "therefore," are associated with lower, earlier years for these Supreme Court opinions.

 <div class="rmdnote">
 <p>Some of these features are unigrams and some are bigrams, and stop words are included because we did not remove them from the model.</p>